 - See also: ascii, unicode

-- I have 13 facts about JIS X 0201. what would you like to know? email me and let me know how I can help.
+- Have a question about JIS X 0201 not answered here?
+Email me and let me know how I can help.